jameshnsears/xqa-documentation/README.md

 XQA is a **proof of concept** project that combines various open-source technologies to provide a lightweight, highly scalable XML database.

 ## 2. High Level Design
 At the heart of the design is a message broker.
-Container based microservices leverage the broker to ingest and evenly distribute XML across in-memory database shards.
+Container based microservices leverage the broker to ingest and "evenly" distribute XML across in-memory database shards.

 ![High Level Design](uml/high-level-design-sequence-diagram.jpg)